Towa and the Guardians of the Sacred Tree Review – Beautiful Art, Flawed Co-op

 - Combat Flow Issues

-- Some characters feel slow or clunky.
+- some characters feel slow as fuck or just clunky.

 - Story & Pacing